ShaunCurtis/Blazr.Demo.Toaster/readme.md

 There are two public events that other services or UI components can subscribe to.

-1.  `ToasterChanged` is raised whenever the toasdt list is changed.
+1.  `ToasterChanged` is raised whenever the toast list is changed.
-2.  `ToasterTimerElapsed` is raised on each recyle of the timer.
+2.  `ToasterTimerElapsed` is raised on each timer loop.
 3.  `HasToasts` is a simple status bool.

 ```csharp